electricimp/LIS3MDL/README.md

 ## setDataRate(*dataRate*)

 Sets the rate at which the LIS3MDL prepares new data readings.
 Returns the actual data rate selected (or `LIS3MDL.DATA_RATE_FAST` when applicable).
+The device starts with a data rate of 10Hz by default.

 *dataRate* is a number between 0.625 and 80 representing the output rate in Hz or the value `LIS3MDL.DATA_RATE_FAST`.
 The LIS3MDL allows for several discrete output rates, so the actual output rate will be the closest one less than or equal to the one specified, taken from the following table: